 Students will be enrolled in individualized courses of study that are referred by the high school administration.

-Each course will entail a required minimum of 30 hours in-class time.
 Credit can only be granted when the student has satisfied course requirements, including successful completion of all assignments, tests, and tutorials, etc.

 Each course will be conducted as an independent study.
 Students are expected to stay on-task, and work quietly and independently.
 Music devices, such as iPods and CD players, are allowed as long as it doesn't disturb the classroom.
 Earphones and batteries are the student's responsibility; we do not provide them.